alexeev-engineer/SQLRMT/README.md

  + Python libraries (listed in [requirements.txt](./requirements.txt))

 ## Installing
-To install SQLRMT, follow the steps:
+If you want to download a stable release, go to the [releases page](https://github.com/alexeev-engineer/SQLRMT/releases).
+If you want to install the latest git version, then follow these steps:

 1. Clone this repo